Holme Pierrepont National Watersports Centre: Construction

 Built in 1986, the course is made primarily from concrete.
 It is approximately 700 metres long, drops just over 4 metres in height to produce Grade 3 whitewater rapids.
 The course is gravity fed, does not use electricity to power it, and therefore is relatively cheap to run.

 Due to the nature of the design, swimming through the course is safer than many other locations around the UK due to deep channels and few significant underwater obstructions.

 The amount of water flowing through the course depends on rainfall, and canal usage, but due to the large catchment of the Trent, flows between 16 and 25 cubic metres per second are common.
 As the course is directly connected to the Trent high river levels cause the course to progressively flood from the bottom upwards.
 The whitewater course is open to the public up to a river level of 2.2m as measured at the Environment Agency Colwick gauging station.

 The course was renovated in 2009.
-Along with essential maintenance work, some of the original concrete obstacles were removed and Omniflots (large plastic movable blocks) were installed.
+Along with maintenance work, some of the original concrete obstacles were removed and Omniflots (large plastic movable blocks) were installed.

 Sports

-Holme Pierrepont Country Park, home of The National Water Sports Centre, is home of British Canoeing, the national governing body for canoeing and kayaking in the UK, whose headquarters are at the site.
+Holme Pierrepont National Watersports Centre is home of British Canoeing, the national governing body for canoeing and kayaking in the UK, whose headquarters are at the site.

 The Holme Pierrepont Canoe Club gives lessons on the flat water lake and the course, which is also used for water safety and water rescue training.
 It also hosts rafting, playboating, slalom; kayaking plus squirt boaters, open boat canoeists and wild water racing.

 One of the main sports held at the centre is rowing, using the 2000 metre multi-lane rowing lake.
-The Centre was the venue for the World Rowing Junior Championships in 1973, and for the World Rowing Championships in 1975 and 1986, and many major competitions for UK rowing.
-Typically the safety is outsourced to local lifeguard unit Colwick Park Lifeguards who have been part of the team at Holme Pierrepont since 1979.
+The centre was the venue for the World Rowing Junior Championships in 1973, and for the World Rowing Championships in 1975 and 1986, and many competitions for UK rowing.
+The safety is outsourced to local lifeguard unit Colwick Park Lifeguards who have been part of the team at Holme Pierrepont since 1979.

-The centre is also the venue for many Triathlon events, including the Outlaw Half and Full Triathlons.
-The full triathlon sees over 1100 athletes from all over the world taking on a 2.4 mile swim, 112 mile bike ride and 26.2 mile run.